splineops/splineops/README.md

 tox
 ```

-*IMPORTANT:* Since not CI is implemented for now, make sure to run and pass/fix
+*IMPORTANT:* Since CI is not implemented, make sure to run, pass and/or fix
 `tox -e format`, `tox -e type` and `tox`.

 ## Packaging